 3. Get help

 No one becomes a big data guru overnight.
 And if your company doesn’t have the capability to build a whole new analytics department from scratch, get help.
-If you don’t have expertise in data warehousing and acquiring business intelligence from your data, then it might be a good idea to turn to a company that has data experts you need.
+If you don’t have expertise in data warehousing and acquiring business intelligence from your data, then it might be a good idea to turn to a company that has business intelligence development experts you need.

 Contact us for more information on how to get value from your big data.